15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 - Sunday: 10 am – 2:30 pm

-12. Have Dinner at the Whale Harbor Restaurant and Seafood Buffet
+12. Have dinner at the Whale Harbor Restaurant and Seafood Buffet.

-Enjoy the flavors of the Florida Keys’ at Whale Harbor Restaurant and Seafood Buffet.
+Enjoy the flavors of the Florida Keys at Whale Harbor Restaurant and Seafood Buffet.
 This is one of the Florida Keys’ best-kept secrets that offers an extraordinary seafood buffet packed with everything from lobster and shrimp to oysters and fresh local fish.

 If seafood isn’t quite your cup of tea, you can try their top sirloin steak, BBQ ribs, wings, pizza, and many other non-seafood options.

 Please note that they do not accept reservations, so if you visit during peak times, you may order a drink and enjoy serene views as you wait.
-The restaurant is open daily from 12 pm to 9 pm.
+The restaurant is open daily from 12 pm to 10pm.

-13. Go to Dagny Johnson Key Largo Hammock Botanical State Park
+13. Go to Dagny Johnson Key Largo Hammock Botanical State Park.

 Just a short drive from Islamorada, you will find Dagny Johnson Key Largo Hammock Botanical State Park, which is the ideal place to get away from the hustle and bustle of the city.